whaakman/azure-docs.nl-nl/articles/resource-group-using-tags.md

 Each resource or resource group can have a maximum of 15 tags.
 The tag name is limited to 512 characters, and the tag value is limited to 256 characters.

+> [!NOTE]
-> [AZURE.NOTE] You can only apply tags to resources that support Resource Manager operations.
+> You can only apply tags to resources that support Resource Manager operations.
 If you created a Virtual Machine, Virtual Network, or Storage through the classic deployment model (such as through the classic portal), you cannot apply a tag to that resource.
 To support tagging, redeploy these resources through Resource Manager.
 All other resources support tagging.
+>
+>

 ## Templates
 To tag a resource during deployment, simply add the **tags** element to the resource you are deploying, and provide the tag name and value.
 The tag name and value do not need to pre-exist in your subscription.
 You can provide up to 15 tags for each resource.

 The following example shows a storage account with a tag.